Listen to the article

 While eviction can be the "ultimate" solution to removing a problem resident and getting your Detroit property back, it's a costly process that can drag on for weeks or months.
 Screening every potential renter gives you the background information you need to recognize red flags that warn against choosing the wrong renter (and dealing with future headaches), including:

-With evidence of any of these red flags, investors can avoid bad renters and choose excellent potential residents that pay the rent on time, take care of your rental, and follow the rules!
+With evidence of any of these red flags, investors can avoid bad renters and choose excellent potential residents who pay rent on time, take care of your rental, and follow the rules!

 A Property Manager Handles Eviction for a Detroit Investment Property